ninjaaron/pyfil/README.rst

 If you'd like to create any other objects to use in the execution environment ~/.config/pyfil-env.py and put things in it.

+default objects:

+    l = []
+    d = {}

+These are empty containers you might wish to add items to during iteration, for example.

+x is always the return value of the previous expression.

 The execution environment also has a special object for stdin, creatively named ``stdin``.
 This differs from sys.stdin in that it